Our campsite in Perigord fights the Asian hornet.

 Scientific research is underway in Europe to find an effective means of combating hornet.
 For the moment, the systematic destruction of the nests remains the unanimous method but only to knowledgeable and equipped professionals.

-During the last two seasons, we did not find any nest in or near the campsite.
+During the last two seasons, we did not find any nest in or near the campsite in Perigord.
 The installation of traps in early spring may be the cause.
 We capture a lot of queens during this period.
 As part of our eco-friendly approach, we are rehearsing this process this year, pending the discovery of a more effective way.